tahsinhasib/Taranish/README.md

 # Taranish
-(A Java GUI program of a premier marketplace for ingame items)
+A Java GUI program of a premier marketplace for ingame items

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+## How to use
-Before compiling the program you need to change the path of the account_data.txt and games_data.txt in the necessary java files.
+Before compiling the program, you need to change the paths of "account_data.txt" and "games_data.txt" in the necessary Java files.

-This is the final version of Java GUI project.
+This is the final version of the Java GUI project.

 -------------------------------------------------------------------------------------
-There are two types of user in this application.
+There are two types of users in this application.
-1. User (Unlimited)
+1. Users (Unlimited)
 2. Admin (One)

 Project Description Example:
 -----------------------------
 Taranish is a program designed to implement a virtual marketplace that facilitates the buying of games available for users on its platform.
-It has been designed with ease of usage, design and practicality in mind.
+It has been designed with ease of usage, design, and practicality in mind.

 ●	User Features :
 ------------------